-In the past 10 years, the GRC has expanded twice in order to accommodate growing use and collections.
 A wealth of subjects in architecture, from prehistory to the present, are encompassed by the collection of about 18,000 volumes in a variety of languages and formats.
 Modernist and contemporary architecture, landscape architecture, and urban design are primary focuses.
 Complementary disciplines such as construction, art, photography and film, engineering, and sustainability are also well-represented.

 Center for the Study of Ethics in the Professions (CSEP) - 312.567.6913 / ethics.iit.edu/

 Institute for Food Safety and Health Library – 708.563.8160 / library.iit.edu/ifsh

-Located on Illinois Tech’s Moffett Campus in Bedford Park, the branch library at the Institute for Food Safety and Health (IFSH) supports both the academic curriculum for the Department of Food Science and Nutrition and the food safety and technology research being conducted at IFSH.
+Located on Illinois Tech’s Moffett Campus in Bedford Park, the branch library at the Institute for Food Safety and Health (IFSH) supports both the academic curriculum for the Department of Food Science and Nutrition, and the food safety and technology research being conducted at IFSH.

 Chicago-Kent Law Library offers a comfortable library center for study and research with a skilled and friendly staff to support student academic life and faculty scholarship.
 Professional law librarians possess the expertise to provide research and reference assistance in all areas of law and legal technology training through in-class presentations and personal assistance.
 The library offers multi-disciplinary print and electronic collections and connects students and faculty to an expanded array of materials through a statewide resource-sharing system and interlibrary loan.
-Through the library’s website, the law school community has remote access to a wide variety of legal databases collections and electronic journals.
+Through the library’s website, the law school community has remote access to a wide variety of legal databases, collections, and electronic journals.
 Library space includes a spacious reading room for independent study and group study rooms for collaborative work.

-Lost and Found
+Lost and Found - 312.808.6300

-A lost and found service is maintained by the Public Safety Department, located in Tech Central.
+Lost and found service is maintained by the Public Safety Department, located in Tech Central.